 Our favorite brewery in the Columbia River Gorge was Thunder Island (followed by Ferment in Hood River).
 Between the memorable and creative brews, the super cool staff and the beautiful brewery, we were smitten.

-This Cascade Locks brewery was founded in 2013 and offered a modest setup in a small space until finally branching out into a spacious space in 2020.
+This Cascade Locks brewery was founded in 2013 but didn’t officially branch out to its current (beautiful) location until 2020.
 The taproom is really cool, with fermentation tanks on full display as soon as you walk in.

-The massive floor-to-ceiling windows flood the space with light, but make your way upstairs to the cozy seating area and bar.
+The massive floor-to-ceiling windows flood the space with light and offer panoramic views of the gorge and Bridge of the Gods.
+Make your way upstairs to the cozy bar and massive seating area to place an order.
 If it’s cold and rainy, snatch a table by a window.
 If it’s summer, head outside.

 The large patio is beautiful and offers great views of the surrounding mountains and the Bridge of the Gods.
 You’re guaranteed to find dogs sitting alongside happy hikers and friends because this is one of the best dog friendly breweries in the Columbia River Gorge.